Articles on Premier Angler may contain affiliate links. Please see our Affiliate Disclosure for more information.

 Earlier, we mentioned that the Garmin STRIKER Vivid 4 Fishfinder was right on the cusp of mid-range fish finders.
 When compared to the Garmin STRIKER Vivid 9sv Fish Finder, however, it is night-and-day.
 In fact, this was a big consideration that kept us from moving the former to a higher category.

 Ultimately, Garmin’s mid-range STRIKER VIVID 9sv is a really stacked fish finder for its price point.
 The 9-inch display alone offers the ability to tracks different data at the same time.
-You can see down down and side imaging, as well as detailed contour mapping on the VIVID 9sv.
+You can see both down and side imaging, as well as detailed contour mapping on the VIVID 9sv.

 Wi-Fi capability also allows you to connect to the ActiveCaptain feature and the Garmin Quickdraw community.